 8. It is the responsibility of the faculty member to notify the library director when the carrel assigned to him/her is no longer needed.

 9. Applicants approved for carrels will be notified by mail of their carrel assignment.
 Instruction for picking up a key to the carrel will be enclosed with the notification letter.
 There is a ten dollar charge for replacing lost keys.

 10. Carrels are not accessible when the library is closed.

 B. REGULATION FOR THE USE OF STUDY CARRELS

-1. Carrels are expected to be used.
-They will be monitored for use.
+1. Carrels are in high demand and the library maintains a waiting list.
+Carrels will be monitored for use.
 If insufficient use is made of the carrel, it will be reassigned.

 3. Furniture should be neither introduced nor removed from the carrels.

 4. Walls and doors must be kept free of nails, tape, or any other method of affixing objects.

 5. Telephone or personal messages will not be delivered to carrels.